Pure pairs. II. Excluding all subdivisions of a graph: Introduction

 \begin{thm} For every graph $H$, there exists $c>0$ such that for every graph $G$, one of the following holds: \begin{itemize} \item $G$ or its complement contains an induced subdivision of $H$; \item $G$ contains a clique or stable set of size at least $|G|^c$. \end{itemize} \end{thm}

 We can say a little more than \ref{result0}.
 If an ideal satisfies the strong Erd\H{o}s-Hajnal property then we know that every graph in the ideal has a pair of large sets that are either complete or anticomplete, but we may not be able to choose which (for instance, consider the ideal consisting of all vertex-disjoint unions of cliques).
 However, a theorem of R\"odl \cite{rodl} (discussed in section \ref{rt}) allows us to assume that our graph is either quite sparse or quite dense.
-We can then deduce \ref{result0} from the following significantly stronger `one-sided' result.
+We can then deduce \ref{result0} from the following significantly stronger ``one-sided'' result.

-\begin{thm} For every graph $H$, there exists $c>0$ such that every graph $G$ with at least two vertices and at most $c|G|^2$ edges satisfies one of the following: \begin{itemize} \item $G$ contains an induced subdivision of $H$; \item $G$ contains disjoint, anticomplete sets $A$, $B$ of size at least $c|G|$. \end{itemize} \end{thm}
+\begin{thm} For every graph $H$, there exists $c>0$ such that every graph $G$ with at least two vertices and at most $c|G|^2$ edges satisfies one of the following: \begin{itemize} \item $G$ contains an induced subdivision of $H$; \item there are two anticomplete subsets of $V(G)$, both of size at least $c|G|$. \end{itemize} \end{thm}

 In fact, we will prove an even more general result: we will show it is enough to consider induced subdivisions where the edges in a specified path are not subdivided; and we will prove a version of the result (stated as \ref{massthm}) that works when the graph is weighted.
 We introduce the necessary definitions and state results formally in the next section.
 We discuss R\"odl's theorem and its application in section \ref{rt}, and then give the proof of \ref{massthm} over the next four sections.
 An important feature of the proof is to divide the problem into two cases: in one case, we may assume that all small balls have small mass; in the other, we may assume that a significant mass is always concentrated in a small ball.
 After some initial work, these cases are handled separately in sections \ref{sec:bigballs} and \ref{moreballs}.
 We conclude, in the final section, with some applications, and a discussion of the relationship between the Erd\H{o}s-Hajnal conjecture and questions about $\chi$-boundedness.